unsignedchar-256/unsignedchar-256/README.md

 I don't know I will do that or not.
 No one knows!

 1. Public repositories
-   > I will make a public repository if I have something useful to share.
-But I guess they will be a garbage, full of bugs, and full of security vulnerabilities.
+   > I will make a public repository if I have something useful to share, but they're garbages.

 ### What are you doing right now?
 Currently, I am learning C++.
 As a person who just started to learn C++, I don't know a lot of C++.
+I know some about C# (.NET).

 ___
 That's it!